yangdanyang2005/yangdanyang2005/README.md

 - 👋 Hi, I’m @yangdanyang2005.
-- 👀 I’m interested in programing such as C/C++.
+- 👀 I’m interested in programing such as C/C++ and Python.
-- 🌱 I’m currently learning Python and HTML language.
+- 🌱 I’m currently learning MATLAB language.
 - 💞️ I’m looking to collaborate on GIS or CV.
 - 📫 How to reach me ... email: 1524754931@qq.com
 - 😄 Pronouns: ...